supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/1-Synpase-pipeline.md

 ### Objectives

-After completing this lab, you will be able to:
+In this lab, you will be able to complete the following tasks:

-- View source and destination data stores.
+- Task 1: Provision an Azure Synapse Analytics workspace
-- Implement a pipeline.
+- Task 2: View source and destination data stores
-- Debug the Data Flow.
+- Task 3: Implement a pipeline
-- Publish and run the pipeline.
+- Task 4: Debug the Data Flow

 ### Estimated timing: 45 minutes